cmayron/Legal-Calculus/README.md

 Heuristic Guardrail: No Motive-Reading

-Judicial Calculus and Lawyer Calculus are heuristic lenses, not prediction engines.
+**Judicial Calculus and Lawyer Calculus are heuristic lenses, not prediction engines**

 They help users examine procedural pressure, incentives, leverage, risk, and possible off-ramps.
 They do not determine what any judge, lawyer, court staff member, institution, or opposing party “really thinks.”